vcaitite/machine-learning-exercises/README.md

   - Gradient Tree Boosting

 2. TP2 - Implementation, study and application of AdaBoost algorithm.
 The Adaptive Boosting was applied to the Tic-Tac-Toe dataset from UCI .

+3. TP3 - Classification methods based on different principles will be used and compared in a binary classification problem of UFC fights winners.
+Methods:
+  - Naive Bayes
+  - Decision Tree
+  - SVM (svm with linear, sigmoid, polynomial and RBF kernels)
+  - k-NN
+  - Random Forest
+  - Gradient Tree Boosting
+  - XGBoost
+  - MLP